 Remove the hardware and cabinet doors.
 I left everything inside the cabinets and just covered it with plastic.

 The type of paint you use on your cabinets is so important!
 We have loved using chalk paint in the past, but when we heard about this new Satin Enamel line from DecoArt, we couldn’t wait to try it!

 The Satin Enamels paint I used for the vanity cabinets is specifically made for furniture, bathrooms and kitchens because it cures to a hard, durable finish.
 I love the coverage of the paint – it goes on smooth and dries quickly.
 I would say most cabinets would need two coats of paint, but I did add a 3rd coat on the doors to minimize the wood grain texture.

-This style of cabinet door was tricky when it came time to choose hardware, but I’m so glad we went with our gut and added the handles.
+This style of cabinet door was tricky when it came time to choose hardware, but I’m so glad we went with our gut and added these handles.
+(Find similar ones here.)
 They add so much to the whole look and make the doors much more functional too!

 Here is one more look at the before and after: